Tag Archives: BusinessBackup

 • Ransomware that encrypts a drive’s master boot record (MBR) or Microsoft’s NTFS, which prevents victims’ computers from being booted up in a live operating system (OS) environment.

 • Leakware or extortionware, which steals compromising or damaging data that the attackers then threaten to release if ransom is not paid.
+This type is on the rise—In 2023, 91% of ransomware attacks involved some sort of data exfiltration.

 • Mobile device ransomware which infects cell phones through drive-by downloads or fake apps.

-2. Secure Key Exchange: Once installed, the ransomware communicates with the perpetrator’s central command and control server, triggering the generation of cryptographic keys required to lock the system securely.
+2. Secure key exchange: Once installed, the ransomware communicates with the perpetrator’s central command and control server, triggering the generation of cryptographic keys required to lock the system securely.

 3. Encryption: With the cryptographic lock established, the ransomware initiates the encryption process, targeting files both locally and across the network, rendering them inaccessible without the decryption keys.